Itamichan/CG_photography/testing/testing.md

     * All main sections were put in Bootstrap containers in order to have easy flow of columns on different screen sizes.
 * Debugging - which allowed to identify incorrect use of bootstrap or SCSS.

-As a result the web page looks good on different devices, such as mobile, tablet or desktop.
+As a result the web page is responsive on different screen sizes.

 ## Manual Testing